connectrpc/examples-es/bundle-size/README.md

 Bundle Size Testing
 ========================================

+This directory is meant for testing only and is not intended to illustrate examples for using Connect-ES.
+The purpose of this directory is to build a bundle with various bundlers to test the effect of changes to Connect-ES and how those changes impact bundle size.

 For our bundle size tests, we import two symbols to get effective coverage:

 * `compressedFlag` from `@connectrpc/connect/protocol`, which is a simple numeric constant.
 However, the file it is